swiftlang/swift-evolution/proposals/0352-implicit-open-existentials.md

 In that sense, implicitly opening existentials for calls to generic functions is a generalization of this existing behavior to all generic parameters.
 It isn't strictly more expressive: as the `hasBellsMember` example shows, one *can* always write a member in a protocol extension to get this opening behavior.
 This proposal aims to make implicit opening of existentials more uniform and more ergonomic, by making it more general.

-Let's consider one last implementation of our "readiness" check, where want to "open code" the check for bells without putting the logic into a separatae generic function `hasBells`:
+Let's consider one last implementation of our "readiness" check, where want to "open code" the check for bells without putting the logic into a separate generic function `hasBells`:

 ```swift
 func checkFinaleReadinessOpenCoded(costumes: [any Costume]) -> Bool {